 2019 Scholar Sarah Tran offers a video tour of the Aspen Ideas Festival.

 Listen, reflect, discuss, do.

 Throughout the year, Scholars take part in dynamic workshops designed to spark personal reflection and growth, hone leadership skills and inform their community change projects.
 Workshops and presenters vary by year.
-Workshops for our 2021-2022 program year included:
+Recent workshop partners have included:

 Storytellers for Change

 Sessions by Storytellers for Change on how to use personal narratives to connect across differences and build engagement.

 A series by national nonprofit nXu on helping Scholars define their purpose and translate it into a Community Change project.

 Instruction from nonprofit design studio Ideo.org in developing a research plan built on insight, ideas and engagement from the community being served.